ljdursi/dursi-blog/_drafts/2019-09-30-science-makes-great-managers-but-not-necessarily-good-ones.md

-progression first towards and then away from the actual doing of science to the coordinating, orchestrating, planning of, and advocating for scientific projects; or, in other words, management (though we'd _never_ call it that; academia is rife with open distain for anything that smacks of management, marketing, or other suspiciously private-sector activities).
+progression first towards and then away from the actual doing of science to the coordinating, orchestrating, planning of, and advocating for scientific projects; or, in other words, management (though we'd _never_ call it that; academia is full of distain for anything that smacks of management, marketing, or other suspiciously real-world activities).

 But management in an computational-science academic environment is very different from other areas.